September 19, 2024 CCoriano

 Key Villas and Other Features:

-• Tsiropina Mansion: One of the most famous mansions in Posidonia, this villa represents the luxurious lifestyle of the island’s elite during its golden age, and it’s a typical example of the architectural style of the maisons en meulière, which are the French version of a broader category of revivals, of northern European mansions built in the late 19th to early 20th
+• Tsiropina Mansion: One of the most famous mansions in Posidonia, this villa represents the luxurious lifestyle of the island’s elite during its golden age, and it’s a typical example of the architectural style of the maisons en meulière, which are the French version of a broader category of revivals, of northern European mansions built in the late 19th to early 20th century.

 • Elegant Mansions: These grand homes, often painted in pastel hues, feature arched windows, symmetrical façades, and elaborate balconies, blending neoclassical and Mediterranean styles.